 Wittenstein & Wittenstein knows from extensive legal experience that life-changing injuries can happen in a split second.

 Jane lives in an apartment where steam heat pipes are used to warm the building in the winter.
 These pipes are placed in every room of the apartment in lieu of regular radiators.
-However, this type of steam heat piping – which can reach scalding temperatures and cannot be controlled by the tenants – is often left uncovered by property managers.
+However, this type of steam heat piping – which can reach scalding temperatures and cannot be controlled by the tenants – is often justify uncovered by property managers.
 On this particular morning, Jane stepped out of the shower and put on a towel just like she does every day.
-But this time she had the misfortune of grazing her arm against the pipe as she wrapped the towel around her to dry off, and the pipe instantaneously left a large second-degree burn near her elbow that is both disfiguring and painful, so much so that the range of motion in her arm is limited until it heals.
+But this time she had the misfortune of grazing her arm against the pipe as she wrapped the towel around her to dry off, and the pipe instantaneously justify a large second-degree burn near her elbow that is both disfiguring and painful, so much so that the range of motion in her arm is limited until it heals.
 But still after it heals, it will scar, leaving behind an ugly blemish that will last the rest of her life.
 And she realizes that no, the property manager did not push her into the pipe, nor did he intentionally hold Jane’s arm against it.
 However, the property manager is still at fault for neglecting to do his job by preventing these kinds of horrible and completely avoidable accidents from happening.
 This pipe needed only to have an inexpensive protective cover to have saved Jane from suffering.

 And this is only a mild example of the kinds of neglect that cause serious harm to people.
 If you believe you or someone you love has incurred an injury as a result of someone else’s negligence, you may be entitled to compensation, and Wittenstein & Wittenstein wants to come to the rescue.
 While we do regret your loss, we also hope you will call us at 718-261-8114 to find out what your options are and figure out the best next step in seeking justice.